hsnlab/dctrl5g/README.md

 ### Registration

-Init the operators using the production mode and assume username is `<user-1>`.
+Init the operators using the production mode and assume again username is `<user-1>`.

 1. Load the initial config of the user: